Tsipras presses for May debt deal, threatens referendum

 "Without further loans, Greece won't make it, that's the reality," he told RTL Nieuws television in an interview.
 Asked about a possible referendum, he said: "It would cost money, it would create great political uncertainty, and I don't think we have the time.
 And I don't think the Greeks have time for it."

-Tsipras said Greece was in the final stretch of negotiations despite differences on key issues like labour reform, pension cuts and a proposed value-added tax hike on tourist islands.
+Tsipras said Greece was in the final stretch of negotiations despite differences on key issues like labor reform, pension cuts and a proposed value-added tax hike on tourist islands.

 He said asset sales would be part of the concessions offered, including two major items - the sale of Piraeus port and the leasing of 14 regional airports.